netobserv/documents/cncf/CNCF project - GTR.md

 **How should the target personas interact with your project?**

-Configuration is done entirely through the CRD APIs, managed by an k8s operator.
+Configuration is done entirely through the CRD APIs, managed by a k8s operator.
 It is gitops-friendly.
 A web console is provided for the network traffic and network health visualization.
 Metrics and alerts are provided for Prometheus, meaning that the users can leverage their existing tooling if they already have it.
 A command-line interface tool is also provided, independently from the operator, allowing users to troubleshoot network from the command line.

 **Describe the user experience (UX) and user interface (UI) of the project.**